Professor-G/MicroLIA/docs/source/Examples.rst

    new_model.data_y = np.r_[new_model.data_y, ogle_data_y]

    # Plot the t-SNE projection
-   new_model.plot_tsne(savefig=True)
+   new_model.plot_tsne()

 .. figure:: _static/tSNE_Projection_2.png
     :align: center
 |
 As expected, the simulated microlensing lightcurves (ML) overlap with the real OGLE II microlensing events (OGLE_ML).
 Unlike simulations, real data can be messy and difficult to properly preprocess.
-If you notice a lot of misclassifications, it would be because the simulations don't reflect the real data; therefore it is good to double check by visualizing the high-dimensional feature space of the simulated and target lightcurves.
+If you notice a lot of misclassifications, it would be because the simulations don't reflect the real data; therefore it is good to double check by comparing the high-dimensional feature space of the simulated and target lightcurves.

 Model Performance
 -----------
-With the optimized model saved, as well as the imputer and indices of useful features to use, we can begin classifying any lightcurve using the `predict <https://microlia.readthedocs.io/en/latest/_modules/MicroLIA/ensemble_model.html#Classifier.predict>`_ class method.
+With the optimized model saved, as well as the imputer and indices of useful features to use, we can begin classifying any lightcurve using the `predict <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/ensemble_model/index.html#MicroLIA.ensemble_model.Classifier.predict>`_ class method.
 Let's load the first OGLE II microlensing lightcurve and check what the prediction is:

 .. code-block:: python